ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 is a consolidated standard for describing
 HTTP APIs using the JSON {{JSON}} and YAML [YAML] data format.

-To increase interoperability when processing API descriptions and leverage content negotiation mechanisms when exchanging OpenAPI description representations this specification registers the following media types:
+To increase interoperability
+and leverage content negotiation mechanisms when exchanging API descriptions this specification registers the following media types:
 `application/openapi+json`
 and `application/openapi+yaml`.